EuroCRIS/openaire-cris-validator/README.md

 are retrieved and put together, the following statements SHALL hold:
 (a) Any `id` attribute in the CERIF XML markup points at an OAI record with identifier constructed as per [specification](http://openaire-guidelines-for-cris-managers.readthedocs.io/en/latest/implementation.html#oai-identifiers).
 (b) CERIF XML markup contains contains no conflicts in properties: where a property value is given, the value does not differ from that in other places where the value of the same property is given.

+## Usage

+### Build

+Please make sure you have checked out the `guidelines-cris-managers` project in a parallel directory.
+Then do:

+	mvn clean compile package

+### Run

+#### From command line

+	java -jar target/openaire-cris-validator-*-jar-with-dependencies.jar {endpoint-url}

+#### From Eclipse

+Set up a JUnit launcher for the `CRISValidator` class.
+Pass the OAI-PMH endpoint URL as the value of the system property `endpoint.to.validate`.
+Add the parallel `guidelines-cris-managers` project to the classpath of the launcher (in order to access the XML Schemas).

 ## Feedback